 An Au Pair cannot perform regular night duties – BAPAA does not recommend that an Au Pair regularly babysits or is solely responsible for a child or children overnight.
 I.E. Parents cannot leave the Au Pair regularly in charge overnight, whilst they are away on business/holiday or working night shifts.
 Furthermore, the Au Pair cannot be given responsibility for looking after a child or children at night (given baby monitor etc) whilst parents are also in the home.
 If the Au Pair is ever required to do this, a responsibility payment should be given.

-Babysitting: Additional pocket money should be paid for any additional evenings.
+Additional pocket money should be paid for any additional evenings.
 Au Pairs should not be asked to babysit on either of their two free days.
 Babysitting hours are evening time only when the parents are out.
-For extra babysitting, we recommend a minimum of £4 per hour.
+Extra babysitting must be paid at an agreed hourly rate.

-Room and board: The Au Pair receives full room and board from the family throughout the stay.
+The Au Pair receives full room and board from the family throughout the stay.
 The Au Pair must have her own private room with a window and not be required to share with children, and she should be given facilities to study.
-Families are required to send photo of the Au Pair’s bedroom and accommodation.
+Families are required to provide photos of the Au Pair’s bedroom and accommodation.

-Language School and Costs: Au pairs must be given enough time to attend language school.
+If required, au pairs must be given enough time to attend language school.
 There are many colleges and courses in the UK enabling Au Pairs to learn English – some are state run further education colleges or centres and some are privately run courses.
 The costs will vary depending on the type of course and the hours which are offered.
-The Au Pair’s host family or UK based agency will be able to help them find some good local options.
-Some families will offer to pay for their au pair’s language course and others will offer a contribution (see Pocket Money and Additional Incentives), but the Au Pair must be prepared to bear the majority of the costs.

 N.B.
 Au Pairs should not be required to do housework such as ironing, when looking after children of primary school age or toddlers, due to safety reasons.